September 8: “God’s Global Perspective”

-The sermon recorder and regular speaker (same guy) are on sabbatical till September.
+(The sermon recorder and regular speaker (same guy) were on sabbatical from May to August.)

 Apr 29:“Incarnating” Jesus—practices that let us be Jesus to the World